omega-800/pt3d/README.md

 # pt3d

-A 3d plotting library for typst, inspired by [lilaq](https://lilaq.org/).
+A dependency-free 3d plotting library written in pure typst, inspired by [lilaq](https://lilaq.org/).

 Examples can be found in ./examples.